Congressional baseball shooting: Shooting

 At 7:09 am, the Alexandria Police received a 9-1-1 report of shots fired.
-Police officer Kevin Jobe, arrived within three minutes.
-He ran towards the SUV to join the shootout, but not before notifying two more officers to stop their cruisers through the radio.
-The two officers, Nicole Battaglia and Alexander Jensen, arrived at 7:13 am and got out of their cruisers after receiving officer Jobe's message.
-Officer Battaglia drew her Glock handgun and tried running through the parking lot of the baseball field only to be shot at by Hodgkinson.
+Officer Kevin Jobe arrived within three minutes.
+He ran towards the SUV to join the shootout, but not before notifying two additional officers to stop their cruisers through the radio.
+The officers, Nicole Battaglia and Alexander Jensen, arrived at 7:13 am and got out of their cruisers after receiving Jobe's message.
+Battaglia drew her Glock handgun and tried running through the baseball field parking lot, only to be shot at by Hodgkinson.
 She quickly took cover behind one of the parked vehicles.

-After hearing the shots fired at officer Battaglia, officer Jensen took cover from behind his cruiser and retrieved his department issued Bushmaster XM-15 rifle.
-From behind the front of his cruiser, officer Jensen, who could see Hodgkinson aiming at the SUV, aimed at him with his rifle and tried firing only to realize he left the safety on.
+After hearing the shots fired at Battaglia, Jensen took cover behind his cruiser and retrieved his department-issued Bushmaster XM-15 rifle.
+From behind the front of his cruiser, Jensen saw Hodgkinson aiming at the SUV, aimed at him with his rifle, and tried firing, only to realize he left the safety on.
 After turning off the safety, he fired a single round at Hodgkinson.
-The round missed and officer Jensen quickly moved behind the rear of his cruiser thinking Hodgkinson saw him.
-Officer Jensen tried firing a round at Hodgkinson again, this time successfully hitting him.
-The bullet entered Hodgkinson's right hip only to stop in the soft tissue of his right lower abdomen.
-The shot ended up causing Hodgkinson to partially collapse and drop his rifle.
+The round missed, and Jensen quickly moved behind the rear of his cruiser, thinking Hodgkinson saw him.
+He then tried firing a round at Hodgkinson again; this bullet entered Hodgkinson's right hip and became lodged in the soft tissue of his right lower abdomen.
+The shot caused Hodgkinson to partially collapse and drop his rifle.

-Hodgkinson stood back up and pulled out his 9mm handgun from his holster.
-He began walking towards the SUV while firing at officers Bailey, Griner, and Jobe with the handgun.
-Officer Jobe moved closer to Hodgkinson, firing four rounds at him from his Glock 22 pistol.
-Officer Bailey joined officer Jobe and fired at Hodgkinson too.
-During the gunfire, one of Bailey's rounds struck the left side of Hodgkinson's chest, causing him to rotate with his left side being exposed to officer Jensen.
-From behind the front of his cruiser, officer Jensen fired a third shot from his rifle at Hodgkinson, hitting him in the rear of his left hip.
-The bullet caused significant damage to his internal organs.
-After being shot a third time, Hodgkinson finally collapsed.
-Officers Jobe and Battaglia ran towards Hodgkinson, who was trying to stand up and reach for his dropped pistol.
-Officer Jobe placed him in handcuffs and declared the shooter was in custody at 7:15 am.
-Hodgkinson was given life-saving measures by other officers and was transported to a hospital via helicopter, only to die from his injuries at the hospital.
+Hodgkinson stood back up and unholstered his 9mm handgun.
+He began walking towards the SUV while firing at Bailey, Griner, and Jobe with the handgun.
+Jobe moved closer to Hodgkinson, firing four rounds at him from his Glock 22 pistol.
+Bailey joined Jobe and fired at Hodgkinson as well.
+During the gunfire, one of Bailey's rounds struck the left side of Hodgkinson's chest, causing him to rotate with his left side being exposed to Jensen.

+From behind the front of his cruiser, Jensen fired a third shot from his rifle at Hodgkinson, hitting him in the rear of his left hip.
+The bullet caused significant damage to his internal organs and caused him to fully collapse.
+Jobe and Battaglia ran towards Hodgkinson, who was trying to stand up and reach for his dropped pistol.
+Jobe placed him in handcuffs and declared the shooter to be in custody at 7:15 am.
+Hodgkinson was given life-saving measures by other officers and transported to a hospital via helicopter, only to die from his injuries at the hospital.